Your Basket

 We all have a responsibility to take care of the planet, and that’s why at Lola’s we’re committed to being as sustainable as we possibly can be, in order to reduce the impact that our bakery has.
 Whilst we recognise there is so much more that we can do, we wanted to share some of the positive steps we have taken so far.
 We are on a mission to clean up the baking industry.

-Our people planet promise, sets out our commitment to our hard working team at Lola's, and how we will approach decisions, to ensure we are putting the planet first.
+Our People Planet Promise, sets out our commitment to our hard working team at Lola's, and how we will approach decisions, to ensure we are putting the planet first.

 We looked at our supply chain and managed to significantly reduce the number of oil cans we were using in our bakery by switching to larger refillable plastic drums.
 We are saving 60 large drums a week, which were being recycled or going to landfill.